Sadiq Khan: First term: 2005–2010

 In June 2007, Blair stood down as both Prime Minister and Labour Party leader, to be replaced by Gordon Brown.
 Brown thought highly of Khan, who moved up the parliamentary ranks under Brown's Premiership.
 Brown made Khan a party whip, who was therefore charged with ensuring that Labour-sponsored legislation made it through the parliamentary process to become law.
 In July 2008, Khan helped push through a government proposal to permit the detention of those suspected of terror offences for 42 days without charge.
 For his part in this, Khan was criticised by Liberty's Shami Chakrabarti and others, who claimed that Khan had contravened his principles on civil liberties issues.

 On Prime Minister Gordon Brown's Cabinet reshuffle of 3 October 2008, Khan was appointed Parliamentary Under-Secretary of State for Communities and Local Government.

 In 2008, the Fabian Society published Khan's book, Fairness Not Favours.
 In this work, Khan argued that the Labour Party had to reconnect with British Muslims, arguing that it had lost the trust of this community as a result of the Iraq War.
 He also said that British Muslims had their own part to play in reconnecting with politicians, arguing that they needed to rid themselves of a victim mentality and take greater responsibility for their own community.
 In the House of Commons in January 2009, Khan criticised Pope Benedict XVI for the rehabilitation of Bishop Richard Williamson following his remarks about the Holocaust, a move he described as "highly unsavoury" and of "great concern".

 In June 2009 he was promoted to Minister of State for Transport.
 In what was believed to be a first for an MP, Khan used his Twitter account to self-announce his promotion.
 Though Khan was not a member of the cabinet, he attended meetings for agenda items covering his policy area, thus becoming the first Muslim to attend the British Cabinet.
 As Transport Minister, Khan supported plans to expand Heathrow Airport with the addition of a third runway.

 During this period, Khan served as chairman of the socialist Fabian Society, remaining on its executive committee.
+He is a vice president of the Fabian Society.
 In 2009, he won the Jenny Jeger Award (Best Fabian Pamphlet) for his work Fairness not Favours: How to re-connect with British Muslims.

 In March 2010, Khan publicly stated that for a second successive year he would not be taking a pay rise as an MP or Minister, declaring "At a time when many people in Tooting and throughout the country are having to accept pay freezes I don't think it's appropriate for MPs to accept a pay rise."